uriel-reyes/sellertools/README.md

 ### Promotion Management
 - Create and manage store-specific product discounts
-- Support for both percentage and fixed amount discount types:
+- Support for percentage and fixed amount discount types
-  - Percentage discounts use permyriad value (10000 = 100%)
-  - Fixed amount discounts specify currency and cent amount
-- Apply discounts to all products or specific products based on conditions
+- Apply discounts to all products or specific products with conditions:
-- Multiple condition types with operators:
-  - Product SKUs with various operators (is, is not, contains, does not contain)
-  - Category keys with containment predicates
+  - Filter by SKUs or categories
   - Combine multiple conditions with AND logic
   - Channel-specific filtering for seller's products
-- Sort order control to prioritize discounts
+- Status management with toggle controls for activation/deactivation
+- Editing capabilities with pre-populated forms and field comparison
+- Bulk actions (activate, deactivate, delete) with confirmation dialogs
+- Delete functionality with proper resource cleanup
+- User experience enhancements:
+  - Money input with proper decimal handling
+  - Streamlined UI with improved visual hierarchy
   - Real-time validation and feedback
-- **Active Status Management**:
-  - Interactive toggle controls to immediately activate or deactivate promotions
-  - Visual status indicators showing current state (active/inactive)
-  - Optimistic UI updates with backend synchronization
-  - Prevention of race conditions through toggle state tracking
-  - Automatic data refresh after status changes
-  - Real-time error handling with clear user feedback
-- **Promotion Editing**:
-  - Edit existing promotions by clicking on their row in the table
-  - All fields are available for modification including name, description, and conditions
-  - Pre-populated form with existing promotion values
-  - Intelligent comparison to only send changed fields to the API
-  - Proper handling of different discount types (percentage vs. fixed amount)
-  - Support for parsing and editing existing promotion predicates
-- **Multi-select and Bulk Actions**:
-  - Select multiple promotions using checkboxes in the table
-  - Bulk action dropdown with options to Activate, Deactivate, or Delete multiple promotions
-  - Confirmation dialogs to prevent accidental bulk operations
-  - Efficient batch processing of multiple promotions
-  - Clear feedback on bulk operation results
-- **Delete Functionality**:
-  - Individual promotion deletion via actions menu
-  - Bulk deletion of multiple selected promotions
-  - Confirmation dialogs to prevent accidental deletion
-  - Proper cleanup of promotion resources in commercetools
-- **Enhanced User Experience**:
-  - Improved money input field for fixed amount discounts
-  - Native number input controls with proper decimal handling
-  - Support for entering precise dollar amounts (e.g., $12.25)
-  - Proper conversion between dollars and cents for the commercetools API
-  - Consistent formatting and input validation
-  - Simplified and streamlined UI with improved visual hierarchy
-  - Automatic retry mechanism for handling sort order conflicts

 ## Configuration Requirements